lxrswdd/Hi-Light/README.md

 ```

-### To perform the video relighting pipeline, change the following path to yours and edit the prompts in the yaml configuration file.
+### To perform the video relighting pipeline
+### Change the following path to yours and edit the prompts in the yaml configuration file.
 ```bash
 # relight
 raw_input_video = 'Change to your video path' ### Change this to your input video segment path.
 Must be 49 frames.